hejm37/sysu-planner/README.md

 singularity run -C -H $RUNDIR planner.img $DOMAIN $PROBLEM $PLANFILE $COSTBOUND
 ```

+### Supported problems
+The supported problem formulation is the same as [IPC 2018](https://ipc2018-classical.bitbucket.io/#pddl).
+We also provide a set of supported domains and problems in [benchmark-domains](https://github.com/hejm37/benchmark-domains).

+## Notes on playing with the source code
+The source code of the planner contains two part:
+* BFWS-public and its dependency, LAPKT-public
+* fast-downward-conjunctions

+Then planner should be invoked in the fast-downward-conjunctions part (using --dual option and it will call BFWS-public/fd-version/bfws.py to perform 1-BFWS, see [the Singularity script](https://github.com/hejm37/sysu-planner/blob/master/Singularity) for more detail).

-### Potential Failure
+### Potential Failures
 If the above build has failed, it may appears to be a cmake cache fail.
-In this case, remove the *builds* (if it exists) directory under fast-downward-conjunctions and rerun the singularity command should solve the problem.
+In this case, remove the *builds* (if it exists) directory under fast-downward-conjunctions and rerun the singularity command shall solve the problem.

 Or it may appears to be a scons build fail.
-In this case, remove all the *.sconsign.dblite* files under the directory should solve the problem.
+In this case, remove all the *.sconsign.dblite* files under the directory shall solve the problem.

 Both cases would occur if the planner was built outside a container.